Kudaes/Eclipse/README.md

 # How it works

-By definition, Activation Contexts are "data structures in memory containing information that the system can use to redirect an application to load a particular DLL version" and also can be used to determine the path from where a specific dll has to be loaded.
+By definition, Activation Contexts are "data structures in memory containing information that the system can use to redirect an application to load a particular DLL version" and also can be used to determine the path from where a specific DLL has to be loaded.
 An Activation Context is created by parsing the contents of a manifest file.
-When a process is created, the OS parses the binary's manifest (which can be embbeded in the binary itself or as a independent file in the same directory) and it maps in the memory of the newly spawned process what I call the main **Activation Context**.
+When a process is created, the OS parses the binary's manifest (which can be embbeded in the binary itself or as a independent file in the same directory) and it maps in the memory of the newly spawned process what I call the **main Activation Context**.
 This main AC will be used to find the right file each time a DLL has to be loaded (regardless of whether this loading is due to dependencies in the IAT of a module or as a call to Loadlibray).

 Additionally, a thread can create and activate a custom AC at runtime.
 In that particular scenario, if that specific thread tries to load a DLL the thread's custom AC will be used first and, just in case that AC doesn't contain information regarding the DLL to be loaded, then the main AC of the process will be consulted.